TZer0/tzer0.github.io/discord.md

 Check `!help` once you've added the bot.
 The bot by default requests Manage Messages, but it only really needs the permission in the welcome channel.
 Change this at your earliest convenience.

 It has cut down technical moderation tasks by an incredible amount, especially when three or more people show up at the same time.

-A very quick demo of setting up AcceptBot and using it can be found [here](https://www.youtube.com/watch?v=S6FX56gEu8k)

 ## Useful bots